Jessicavazm/JessicaVaz_T2A1-A/README.md

     1 |            | admin@email.com | $2b$12$3O1kbYcVK0n1dLxaPF22Setkg5uOLIlLZbDnZfFKeFct4L/pTH3KC | t
     2 | User A     | usera@email.com | $2b$12$OFjkNTMZqqKqt9.fSquZaOonQHOtt6cutV9P68ZinU//uoXTFq9tS | f

+#### Database manipulation through endpoints.

+Data manipulation can also be performed through HTTP requests via an API that connects the database to endpoints (routes).
+POST and PATCH endpoints may include validation requirements to ensure that only appropriate data is submitted.
+They can also enforce authorization checks to ensure that only authorized users can perform certain operations.
+For instance, in the TRELLO API, only the card owner or an admin user is permitted to perform operations on cards.
+Bellow is the most common manipulation methods from endpoints.

+GET request: Equivalent to the 'SELECT' method.
+In the TRELLO API, this request retrieves and displays users, cards, or comments.
+Parameters can be used to retrieve specific information.

+POST request: Equivalent to the 'INSERT' method, it adds new information on database.
+In the TRELLO API, this request is responsible for user's registration and authentication, also creates new cards and comments.

+PUT/PATCH request: Equivalent to the 'UPDATE' method, it updates existing data in the database.
+In the TRELLO API, this request is responsible for updating existing data on Users, Cards and Comments.
+Generally, 'PATCH' is more used since it only updates a partial part of the data, while the 'PUT' methods updates the data as a whole.

+DELETE request: Equivalent to the 'DELETE' method, it deletes a specific item based on the given parameter.
+In the TRELLO API, this request is responsible for deleting users, cards or comments.

+#### POST method example from API TRELLO.
+This method allows an authenticated user to create a new card.
+It retrieves the information from the request body and uses the 'POST' method to create a new card instance.
+The card schema is used to serialize the data, and the new card is then displayed to the user.

+    # /cards - POST - create a new card, requires token

+    @cards_bp.route("/", methods=["POST"])
+    @jwt_required()

+    def create_card():
+        # Get the data from the body of the request
+        # Load method deserialise and loads the validation from schemas

+        card_body = card_schema.load(request.get_json())

+        # Create a new card model instance
+        # user_id is a foreign key in this table
+        # Get user_id from token
+        card = Card(
+            title = card_body.get("title"),
+            description = card_body.get("description"),
+            date = date.today(),
+            status = card_body.get("status"),
+            priority = card_body.get("priority"),
+            user_id = get_jwt_identity()
+        )

+        # Add and commit to DB
+        db.session.add(card)

+        db.session.commit()

+        # Response message
+        return card_schema.dump(card), 201

+#### Delete method example from API TRELLO.

+This method allows an authenticated user (either the card's owner or an admin) to delete a specific card.
+The <int:card_id> parameter specifies which card is to be deleted.
+After authentication, the function retrieves the card from the database and proceeds to delete it if the card exists.
+In both cases, the user receives an appropriate acknowledgment message.

+    @cards_bp.route("/<int:card_id>", methods=["DELETE"])
+    # Authorization required
+    @jwt_required()

+    def delete_card(card_id):
+        # checks if user is admin or not
+        is_admin = authorise_as_admin()
+        # if not admin
+        if not is_admin:
+            # error message
+            return {"error": "User is not authorised to perform this action"}

+        # Fetch the card from DB
+        stmt = db.select(Card).filter_by(id=card_id)
+        card = db.session.scalar(stmt)

+        # If card exist
+        if card:
+            # Delete the card
+            db.session.delete(card)
+            db.session.commit()
+            return {"message": f"Card {card.title} deleted successfully!"}
+        # Else
+        else:
+            # Return error message
+            return {"error": f"Card {card_id} not found."}, 404

+References taken from TRELLO API - Coder academy APR 2024.

 # Q12 - mark 42 (main question)